Chance0018/calculator-test-plan/Test-Plan.md

 >**QA Testers:** Start & complete calibration of hardware & tools.
 >- 20 Hours Scheduled (Progress: Completed)
 >
->**QA Andy:** Begin testing for max physical durability & limitaions.
+>**QA Andy:** Begin testing for max physical durability & limitations.
 >- 10 Hours Scheduled (Progress: 20%)
 >
->**QA Jared:** Begin testing for funcionality & accuracy of product.
+>**QA Jared:** Begin testing for functionality & accuracy of product.
 >- 10 Hours Scheduled (Progress: 10%)
 >* * *
 >#### **Week 2:** ####
->Team calibrations to check for understanding of requirments, intended use, user cases, user scenarios, & intention of test.
+>Team calibrations to check for understanding of requirements, intended use, user cases, user scenarios, & intention of test.
 Address any information, comments, & concerns that may have been discovered and resolve accordingly.
 Continue product testing.
 >
 >### **(End of Week: 67% Completion)** ###
 >
 >**Team Lead Wesley:** For team calibrations & follow up on product testing status & evaluation. communication/clarification for any information, comments, & concerns.
-Continue managment of product testing.
+Continue management of product testing.
 >- 50 Hours Scheduled
 >
 >**QA Chance:** Begin testing of internal software.
 >- 40 Hours Scheduled (Progress: 60%)
 >
->**QA Andy:** Continue testing of max physcial durability & limitations of product.
+>**QA Andy:** Continue testing of max physical durability & limitations of product.
 >- 40 Hours Scheduled (Progress 80%)
 >
 >**QA Jared:** Continue testing functionality & accuracy of product while in use.
 >- 40 Hours Scheduled (Progress: 70%)
 >* * *
 >#### **Week 3:** ####
->Team calibrations to check for understanding of requirments, intended use, user cases, user scenarios, & intention of test.
+>Team calibrations to check for understanding of requirements, intended use, user cases, user scenarios, & intention of test.
 Address any information, comments, & concerns that may have been discovered and resolve accordingly.
 Continue & finish product testing.
 Assemble all test deliverables & finalize test report.
 >
 >### **(End of Week: 100% Completion)** ###
 >
 >**Team Lead Wesley:** For team calibrations & follow up on product testing status & evaluation. communication/clarification for any information, comments, & concerns.
-Continue managment of product testing.
+Continue management of product testing.
 Assemble all test deliverables, finalize test report, sign off on approval, & deliver test report to correct party.
 >- 45 Hours Scheduled
 >
 >**QA Chance:** Continue & finish testing of internal software.
-Assemble & finish relevent test deliverables & turn in to team lead to finilize test report regarding internal software.
+Assemble & finish relevant test deliverables & turn in to team lead to finalize test report regarding internal software.
 >- 25 Hours Scheduled (Progress: Completed)
 >
 >**QA Andy:** Continue & finish testing of max physical durability & limitations of product.
-Assemble & finish relevent test deliverables & turn in to team lead to finilize test report regarding max physical durability & limitions.
+Assemble & finish relevant test deliverables & turn in to team lead to finalize test report regarding max physical durability & limitations.
 >- 25 Hours Scheduled (Progress: Completed)
 >
 >**QA Jared:** Continue & finish testing functionality & accuracy of product while in use.
-Assemble & finish relevent test deliverables & turn in to team lead to finilize test report regarding Functionality & accuracy of product while in use.
+Assemble & finish relevant test deliverables & turn in to team lead to finalize test report regarding Functionality & accuracy of product while in use.
 >- 35 Hours Scheduled (Progress: Completed)
 >* * *
 # **(12) A-Team Staffing** #
 >* * *
->### **(12.1) Requirments** ###
+>### **(12.1) Requirements** ###
->**Staffing requirments for this project will include our A-Team:**
+>**Staffing requirements for this project will include our A-Team:**
 >- 1 QA Team Lead
 >- 3 QA Testers.
 >